kapansa/kapansa/README.md

 <h1 align="center">Hi There👋, I'm Samuel Kapansa</h1>
-A passionate Freelance Web Developer and Designer <a href="https://www.kapansa.dev/">kapansa.dev</a>
+A passionate Web Developer and Designer <a href="https://www.kapansa.dev/">kapansa.dev</a>

 - 📝  You can check out some of my design work on  [https://www.behance.net/samuelkapansa](https://www.behance.net/samuelkapansa)